-The story of the Irish Convict tells the tale of many true stories pulled together into one character; Maurice O’Brien.
-It follows his adventures from Ireland to New Zealand via Australia and then his many years spent in New Zealand where he befriends ‘Cannibal Jack’, marries a local Maori woman, becomes a whaler and fights Te Rauparaha among many other adventures.
+The story of the Irish Convict tells the tale of many true NZ stories pulled together into one character; Maurice O’Brien.
+It follows his adventures from Ireland to New Zealand via Australia.
+He befriends ‘Cannibal Jack’, marries a local Maori woman, becomes a whaler and fights Te Rauparaha among many other adventures.

 Te Rauparaha and Te Rangihaeata are well known Maori leaders in New Zealand history.
 The relatively unknown details of the gun battle at Tuamarina in 1843 come from old newspaper reports and tribal legends.